 Growing up we had a swingset in our backyard, and I spent countless hours out there, swinging until my little legs got tired.
 If you haven’t got play equipment in your yard, just head over to a nearby park or playground and use theirs!

-Whether it’s down the driveway, down the block, or around the neighborhood, bike riding is a fantastic way to pass the time during the summer.
+Whether it’s down the driveway, down the block, or around the neighbourhood, bike riding is a fantastic way to pass the time during the summer.

 If you’ve been blessed with impeccable balance and coordination (unlike me), roller skating is also a great way to get active.

 There are seemingly endless ways to have fun with water during those hot summer months.
-As a child, running through the sprinkler was always my favorite.
-Babble has an awesome list of water games you could try, including setting up a water slide, playing with water balloons, and plenty of other creative ideas.
+As a child, running through the sprinkler was always my favourite.
+You could try setting up a water slide, playing with water balloons, and plenty of other creative ideas.

 Climb into the sand box or make your own sand table for loads of fun playing in the sand – no beach required!

 Simple pleasures like blowing bubbles and watching them float through the air cannot be beaten.
-Here’s some Bubble Ideas You Might not Know!
+Here are some bubble ideas to get you started!

 Summertime is when the bugs come out in full force – but that doesn’t have to be a bad thing!
 Go digging for worms, or place a few ladybugs in a jar.
 Or if you live in a fairly wet area where frogs or toads are likely to reside, chase one down and see if you can catch it.
 Here’s a Big Bug Scavenger Hunt for you to try.

 Any excuse is a good one to throw a party!
 You don’t need much more than good friends, a bit of food, and some sweet tunes to listen to.
-If you’re throwing a kids party, here’s 10 Party Themes for Kids.
+Here’s how to throw a cool outdoor party!

 You can’t go wrong with classics like Tag, Hide & Seek, or Cops & Robbers.
-Here’s 20 Great Childhood Games for Kids.
+Here are some classic games you might remember from your childhood.

 Load up the car for a day full of animal-spotting at your local zoo, farm, or animal park!